paytrail/documentation/content/payments/_index.en.md

 Payment page bypass option for the E2 interface allows bypassing the Paytrail payment page and can be used to implement bank payment buttons directly in a web shop.

-The payment method page embedding can be used together to display the payment method selection directly in a web shop.
+The [payment method page embedding][embedding] can be used together to display the payment method selection directly in a web shop.
 Implementing the embedded payment method selection page is done by adding a short _JavaScript_ call to the page.

 [e2]: {{< ref "payments/e2-interface" >}}
+[embedding]: {{< ref "legacy/embedding" >}}